Adventure Express: Theme

 Adventure Express is themed to a treasure hunting adventure reminiscent of the film Raiders of the Lost Ark from the Indiana Jones franchise.
 During the years the park was owned by Paramount Parks, the film's theme music could be heard in the line queue with the voice of a station master welcoming "archaeologists and explorers".
 Throughout the course of the ride, a variety of sounds imitating the setting of a rainforest are projected around riders as they pass through different areas on the ride.
 In the final tunnel during the train's ascent, an ominous voice speaks over a haunting musical track stating, "You have disturbed the forbidden temple.
 Now you will pay!"

-Some special effects have since been removed.
-The Indiana Jones theme music with commentary no longer plays in the line queue and the voice along with some lighting effects in the final tunnel are no longer present as of 20 August 2015.
+Some special effects have since been removed, including the Indiana Jones theme music with commentary that once played in the line queue.
+The voice along with some lighting effects in the final tunnel were also no longer present as of 20 August 2015.

-Dedication

-The construction of the Adventure Express is dedicated to Robert G. Rinckel, who served as construction manager at Kings Island from 1974 to 1990.
-He died prior to its opening, and a dedication plaque dated April 12, 1991, was placed on a stone near the entrance to the ride.
+In 2023 with the addition of Adventure Port, the ride's theming was returned and enhanced.
+Now themed to the Arrow Cargo Co. explorers don their hats to take a scenic tour.
+However, the "right track" has been broken and explorers set off on their adventure passing by a derailed train, through three tunnels, and right into the finale; a second lift hill to be warned by the statue up top, "You have disturbed the forbidden temple, Now you will pay!" before being set back off onto the "right track."
+The Station Master congratulates explorers, "Well done explorers, and remember the Adventure Express is always on the right track!"
+The station now also included enhanced theming including; a "news" track giving updates about the route, route lists, barrels, luggage, posters, and more.